 No restaurant wants to get in a tassel with the authorities, nor does any manager want to grapple with a hefty fine, or worse – the loss of a liquor license.
 According to the International Center for Alcohol Policies, it's up to the managers to implement ways to improve safety measures when it comes to serving alcohol.

-Aside from revisiting the rule book, restaurant owners should encourage staff to be more cognizant with drinking patrons.
+Aside from revisiting the restaurant safety rule book, owners should encourage staff to be more cognizant with drinking patrons.
 It's no secret that boozing and sunshine don't exactly mix.
 However, in addition to guests and staff running the risk of a nasty sunburn, the outdoor dining scene is farther away, which makes it difficult to make sure no one underage is sipping on someone else's martini.

 Employees' safety is also at risk when patio season starts up because they have to work in more extreme conditions.
 During the summer, temperatures can soar to well over 100 degrees Fahrenheit in some regions.
 Servers will be hustling out there in the sun, carrying heavy trays full of food and trying to meet the needs of the oftentimes packed patio.
 Not to mention, when the sun sets and the heat lamps come out, it can be tough to spot any stray pieces of food or puddles of beer on the ground.

-The Occupational Safety and Health Administration confirmed that sprains and strains are the most common injuries in restaurants.
+The Occupational Safety and Health Administration (OSHA) confirmed that sprains and strains are the most common injuries in restaurants.
 Altogether, these make up one-third of the total injuries in restaurants.
 Still, many of these incidences are entirely preventable.
-The workers can play a big role in identifying hazards, which means owners and supervisors should promote open lines of communication between all employees, so that they may work together to prevent injuries.
+Workers can play a big role in identifying hazards, which means owners and supervisors should promote open lines of communication between all employees, so that they may work together to prevent injuries.